 Crush the grain with sticks in a wooden container.
 Pass the crushed grain through a sieve to remove the husks.
 Using a grindstone, crush the grain still finer until you have a heap of white flour.
 Mix the flour with enough water to form a soft dough.

 Knead the dough in large jars, either by hand or by treading on it gently.
-Tear off pieces of the kneaded dough and shape into rounds.
+Tear off pieces of the kneaded dough and shape them into rounds.

 Either cook directly on a bed of hot ashes or place in molds and set on a copper griddle over the hearth.
-Be attentive while cooking: once the bottom of the bread starts to brown, turn over, and cook the other side.
+Be attentive while cooking: once the bottom of the bread starts to brown, turn it over, and cook the other side.

 - Click to share on Facebook (Opens in new window)